 The Activities Coordinator organizes clubs, special trips, and other activities to provide older adults with opportunities to socialize.
-A bilingual coordinator ensures peer interaction through pet therapy, education programs, and health and wellness activities.
+Contact 508-999-4717

-The Widowed Persons Program holds support groups and one-on-one emotional support for newly widowed elders going through the grieving process.
+The Widowed Person Program holds support groups and one-on-one emotional support for newly widowed elders going through the grieving process.
+Contact: 508-999-3255

 Provides older adults with transportation to and from medical appointments and social trips, and provides escort services.

-This program provides grandparents with health insurance, social services, and other parental rights.
-The program also provides biological parents with education, employment training, and parenting classes.
+This program provides grandparents with health insurance, social services, and other parental rights while caring for the needs of their grandchildren.

-Provides non-English speaking older adults with case management and outreach to link them to community programs for assistance; they also provide services to caregivers of older adults who need translation assistance and transportation to medical appointments.
+Provides non-English speaking older adults and their caregivers with case management and outreach to link them to community programs for assistance, including translation.
+Contact 508-996-8113

 PACE gives fuel to older adults in emergency situations either because they have no fuel or they are facing utility termination.